wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/ModbusQuickStart.md

    }
    ```

-2. Enter the correct IP address and port for your Modbus data source.
+2. Modify the values in the example to match your environment, including the IP address and port for your Modbus data source.
-3. Save the file with the name Modbus1DataSource.json.
+3. Save the file to the device with Edge Data Store installed using a file name based on the adapter instance name.
+For example, to use the adapter instance created during installation, which is Modbus1, name the file _Modbus1DataSource.json_.
-4. Run the following curl script from the same directory where the file is located.
+4. Run the following curl script from the same directory where the file is located, updating the file name in the script if needed.

-**Note:** You should run the script on the same computer where the Edge Data Store is installed.

    ```bash
    curl -d "@Modbus1Datasource.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/Modbus1/Datasource
    ```

-When the command completes successfully (a 204 is returned by curl), your Modbus TCP data source has been created.
+When the command completes successfully (a 204 is returned by curl), the Modbus TCP data source has been created.
 If you get a 400 error, check the JSON file for errors.
-If you get a 404 or 500 error, check that Edge Data Store is running on your device.
+If you receive a 404 or 500 error, check that Edge Data Store is running on the device.

 ## Configure Modbus TCP data selection

-After you create the data source file, you select the streams you want to store in Edge Data Store by configuring Modbus data selection.
+After you create the data source file, select the streams to store in Edge Data Store by configuring Modbus data selection.
 To configure the data selection file, complete the following:

-1. Create a file in JSON format to define each stream you want to ingress to Edge Data Store.
+1. Using any text editor, copy the example below to create a file in JSON format to define each stream to ingress to Edge Data Store.
-2. Save the following JSON content in a text file and name it Modbus1Dataselection.json.
-Modify the following values to match your environment:

    ```json
    [{